-Ivonne Rodríguez is a professor and journalist at the Universidad Pontificia Bolivariana UPB Bucaramanga and VerdadAbierta.com.
+Ivonne Rodríguez is a professor and journalist at the Universidad Pontificia Bolivariana and VerdadAbierta.com.
 She is specialized in covering the Colombian armed conflict, and especially in documenting cases on land disputes.

-Ivonne attained a journalism degree at the Universidad Autónoma de Bucaramanga and a masters in Political Studies at the Universidad Nacional de Colombia.
-She teaches journalism and is a director of the magazine Plataforma of the Universidad Pontificia Bolivariana (UPB) Bucaramanga.
+Rodríguez attained a journalism degree at the Universidad Autónoma de Bucaramanga and a masters in Political Studies at the Universidad Nacional de Colombia.
+She teaches journalism and is a director of the magazine Plataforma of the Universidad Pontificia Bolivariana.

-She is a Premio Simón Bolívar winner in 2013 in the category of Best Internet Research and Premio Semana-Petrobras winner in 2009 for Best Coverage of a regional process.
-She was a finalist in 2014 and 2013 for the Latin American Award for Investigative Journalism (IPYS) award for her research on land grabs.
-In 2001, she won the EuropeAid Innovation Awards in Panama and Biosphere by reports Obre science.
+Rodríguez is a Premio Simón Bolívar winner of 2013 in the category Best Internet Research and Premio Semana-Petrobras winner of 2009 for Best Coverage of a regional process.
+She was a finalist in 2014 and 2013 for the Latin American Award for Investigative Journalism (IPYS) for her research on land grabs.
+In 2001, she won a EuropeAid Innovation Award.

-Ivonne taught at the Universities of Rosario and Minuto de Dios, and has been a Votebien.com journalist, a site associated with Semana magazine, which is specialized in the coverage of elections; Vanguardia Liberal newspaper of Santander, and the national daily La Prensa of Panama.
+Rodríguez taught at the Universities of Rosario and Minuto de Dios, and has been a journalist at Votebien.com – a site associated with Vanguardia Liberal newspaper of Santander, the national daily La Prensa of Panama and Semana magazine, which is specialized in the coverage of elections.

 Autonomous University of the Caribbean Barranquilla-Altantico

-Martha Romero is a full-time faculty of social sciences and humanities, Autonomous University of the Caribbean Barranquilla-Altantico.
+Martha Romero is a full-time faculty member of the social sciences and humanities department at the Autonomous University of the Caribbean Barranquilla-Altantico, Colombia.

-She’s also teaching the program Direction and Production of radio and television, a researcher on issues related to communication for social change, especially education and social-media ownership.
+Romero also teaches Direction and Production of Radio and Television, and researches issues related to communication for social change, specifically education and social-media ownership.

-She’s a Comunicadora Social-Journalist, with a BA in Languages, Project Management Specialist, specialist teaching for the development of autonomous learning, Magistra Communication.
+Romero is a Comunicadora Social-journalist with a BA in Languages, a Project Management Specialist, and an expert in teaching for the development of autonomous learning.